Various Thoughts About My Work

 re-gathering thoughts, their objectives are made more clear

 to readers.
-In several cases, Warren has suggested slight
+In several cases, Warren has suggested

-for that I am eternally grateful.
+and for that I am eternally grateful.

-In our exchanges, he also
+In our exchanges, he

-has provided me with further insights into
+also has provided me with further insights

-the world of professional singing, and his most
+into the world of professional singing, and

-of the various voice-types, and how they can be viewed
+explanation of the various voice-types, and how

-by experts and novices alike.
-With his
+they can be viewed by experts and novices alike.
+With

-permission, it is reproduced here...
+his permission, it is reproduced here...

 There

-are two things that
+are two things

-decide this.
+that decide this.
 The first is color.

 Richness in the middle voice is revealing.